Arthur Tipton: Military career

 After graduating from the academy, Tipton served in the United States Army.
 He was initially commissioned as a second lieutenant in the 5th Infantry and resigned from the Army in September 1909.
 He thereafter became engaged in fruit and dairy farming in Sparta Township, New Jersey.

 In May 1917, when the United States entered World War I, Tipton returned to the Army as a major, adjutant general, in the reserve corps.
 He entered active service in July 1917 and was initially assigned to the Headquarters Central Department in Chicago.
 From September 1917 to September 1918, he served with the 155th Infantry Brigade at Camp Dix in New Jersey and then in France.
 From October 1918 to January 1919, he was a student officer at the Army General Staff College in Langres, France.
 From January to April 1919, he served as the Assistant Chief of Staff, G-3, 78th Division.
 He was promoted to the rank of lieutenant-colonel, adjutant general in May 1919 and major of the infantry in July 1920.

-After World War I, Tipton continued to serve as G-3, 78th Division, under General J. H. McRae, at Fort Benjamin Harrison in Indiana and at Fort Hayes in Ohio.
+After World War I, Tipton continued to serve as G-3, 78th Division, under Major General J. H. McRae, at Fort Benjamin Harrison in Indiana and at Fort Hayes in Ohio.
 He graduated from the Command and General Staff School in 1924 and served for five years as a professor of military science and tactics at the University of Florida in Gainesville, Florida.
 He was also commandant of the R.O.T.C. program at the University of Florida.
 From 1931 to 1934, he was in charge of organized reserves at Greensboro, North Carolina.

 Tipton retired from the military due to service-related disability in September 1934, holding the rank of lieutenant colonel.